12 Top-Rated Campgrounds in Yellowstone National Park

 This slightly less busy campground is squarely positioned between Lewis and Shoshone Lake in southern Yellowstone.
-The Lewis Lake Campground is operated by the National Park Service and features 85 non-electric sites available on a first-come, first-served basis.
+It's operated by the National Park Service and features 85 non-electric sites available on a first-come, first-served basis.

 Located eight miles from the Southern Entrance of the Park, Lewis Lake Campground isn't only a gateway into Yellowstone, but it also lends quick access to some of the best hiking trails in Grand Teton National Park.

 The wooded campsites at Lewis Lake accommodate tents, trailers, and RVs up to 25 feet in length.
 Overnight users share access to potable water and vault toilets.
 With proximity to the Lewis Lake boat launch, the campground makes it easy to explore the nearby water.
 For those in need of a boating or fishing permit, a ranger station is conveniently located at the entrance to the campground.

 Official site: https://www.nps.gov/yell/planyourvisit/lewislakecg.htm